mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 What is the name of the file that defaced the imreallynotbatman.com website?
 Please submit only the name of the file with extension?

+#### **Approach**

-We would need to first know that the web server connection must be only outbound without any initiated inbound connections to think about how the file that defaced the website got into the server.
+It is important to know that the web server should not initiate outbound connections to random domains and there must be no user browsing the internet on the web server because of the security policy in order to prevent access to malicious domains.

+Although the things are like that, firewalls should not block every initiated outbound connections from the web server blindly as there will be the times that the web server has to initiate the outbound to the legitimate external APIs or other related connections.

+Therefore, from my hypothesis and the above theory, attackers could have got the reverse shell access as the initiated outbound connections from the web server would not be blocked by the firewall as not to disrupt the business process.

-Attacker would probably have got the reverse-shell and therefore, we need to find the external IP that was initiated by our web server.
+It was needed to find the external IP that was initiated by the web server, imreallynotbatman.com.
+Before that, the IP Address of the web server was needed and it's 192.168.250.70 from the above questions.

-We need to search the information in suricata and fortigate utm logs as they will have the connection and file information.
+The information would be searched in suricata, stream:http and fortigate utm logs as they would have the connection and file information.

-Don't forget that we have two external IPs in the above questions in stream:http.

 ```